antkaynak/Keyist-Ecommerce/README.md

 * You can view your orders and change your account settings.
 * You can request a password forgot request and use the token in your mail.
 * You can search items.
-* Fully responsive and support for mobile and tablets!

 ### Disclaimer